nazar-pc/ronion/spec.md

 After dropping the segment of the path, the last node left in path can be used to again extend path to another node.

 #### DATA command
-Is used when data SHOULD be accepted by application layer.
+Is used to actually transfer useful data between applications on different nodes.

-`DATA` command doesn't differentiate request from response, it just send data, application layer SHOULD take care of delivery confirmations if necessary.
+`DATA` command doesn't differentiate request from response, it just send data, application layer SHOULD also take care of delivery confirmations if necessary, since this is not done by protocol either.

 `DATA` command can be sent by:
 * initiator towards any node in the routing path, including responder